simonsdave/yar/docs/story.md

 * **access approval** uses the access control model to determine if a principal is permitted to access a resource
 * **[separation of duties (SoD) ](http://en.wikipedia.org/wiki/Separation_of_duties)**
-describes the concept of multiple individuals being required to complete a task
+describes the concept of multiple individuals being required to complete a single task
 * separation of duties is aka segregation of duties
 * **accounting** records all authentication, authorization and access approval activity